 That being said, you can easily thin our colors out by layering clear over or under them and they will still look amazing.
-For instance, you can effectively double or even triple your yield by adding clear to our gold-based colors, and your piece will still look more saturated than many other pinks and purples on the market.

 Why do your colors require different annealing temperatures than Simax?
 Does that mean they are not 33CTE?

 The coefficient of thermal expansion is only one factor in getting two different materials to seal together.
 A perfectly matching CTE does not automatically equal “compatibility”.
 But at the same time, something slightly higher or lower than the specific CTE measurement can still compatibly seal to something else (it doesn’t even have to be glass to glass).
 So when we refer to 33CTE glass, it is generally understood to represent a family of colored and non-colored borosilicate that is compatible in the area of ~3 × 10−6 K−1 at 20°C. In fact, “borosilicate” itself is an amazingly broad term that includes a huge spectrum of glasses with a vast range of CTE values, viscosities, opacities, etc., many of which are not at all compatible with Simax.

 We are not using clear Simax, but starting from sand.
 As an example, something like Lotus White is obviously a radical departure from clear glass.
 However, despite it’s unique viscosity curve and CTE measurements, it can still be made to be compatible with Simax.
 We consider colored glass as unique from clear glass.
 This is a paradigm shift for most glassblowers, and many manufacturers, who typically start with clear cullet and add things to it.